mclarty/twitter-hashtag-feed-widget/readme.txt

 == Custom Theming ==

-Each widget allows you to specify a div ID for the individual widget.
-This can be used for applying any desired CSS to the widget.

-All widgets also have the CSS class .twitter-hashtag-feed-widget for uniform styling across all widgets on the site.
+All widgets have the CSS class .widget_twitter_hashtag_feed_widget for uniform styling across all widgets on the site.